Update: I’ve revised the info here to reflect gear options and prices from mid 2017.

-- Redundant storage.
+- Storage redundancy.
 Records to multiple formats simultaneously.
 Good for backup.
 A godsend when a hard drive fails or or a SD card becomes corrupted.

-- Redundant power.
+- Power redundancy.
 Multiple powering options: AAs, battery packs, AC, or advanced options such as NP powering systems.